 As previously stated, a significant increase in AUM is still required to ensure sustainable profits on a recurring management fee basis.
 The Group is well placed with capacity to absorb such an increase in AUM with negligible impact on operational costs.
-The Group has decided to consolidate all its operations in the London office and will now discontinue its presence in Cyprus at the beginning of 2020.

 Raising AUM remains Argo's top priority over the coming year.
-The Group's marketing efforts continues to focus on TAF which has 19 years of track record.
+The Group's marketing efforts continues to focus on TAF which has 20 years of track record.
 However, the Group continues to seek opportunities to increase AUM either through existing fund structures or by identifying external partners with whom to cooperate.